brookskindle/dotfiles/README.md

 # Dotfiles
-My collection of dotfiles, managed by [gnu stow](https://www.gnu.org/software/stow/).
-These are inspired by [xero's dotfiles](https://github.com/xero/dotfiles).
+My collection of dotfiles, managed by [gnu stow](https://www.gnu.org/software/stow/) and ansible These are inspired by [xero's dotfiles](https://github.com/xero/dotfiles).

 ## Installation